oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/dsp_control/README.md

 | Time to complete                  | 15 minutes

 ## Purpose
-This tutorial shows how to apply global and local controls to set the implementation preference between DSPs and soft-logic for math operations.
+This tutorial shows how to apply global and local controls to set the implementation preference between DSPs and soft-logic for certain math operations.
 The global control is applied using a command-line flag and affects applicable math operations in all kernels.
 The local control is applied as a library function and affects math operations in a block scope in a single kernel.
-Both global and local controls only affect math operations that support DSP control.
+Both global and local controls only affect math operations that support DSP control (see table below).

 ### Scope of Datatypes and math operations
-| Datatypes              | math operations
+| Datatype               | Controllable Math Operations
 ---                      |---
-| `float`                | Add, sub, constant mul
+| `float`                | addition, subtraction, multiplication by a constant
-| `hls_float<8, 23>`     | Add, sub, constant mul
+| `ap_float<8, 23>`      | addition, subtraction, multiplication by a constant
-| `int`                  | Constant mul
+| `int`                  | multiplication by a constant
-| `ac_int`               | Constant mul
+| `ac_int`               | multiplication by a constant
-| `ac_fixed`             | Constant mul
+| `ac_fixed`             | multiplication by a constant

-**NOTE:** _constant mul_ means one operand of the multiplication is a constant.

 ### Global Control
 The `-Xsdsp-mode=<option>` command-line flag sets implementation preference of math operations that support DSP control in all kernels.
 It has three valid options: